The Annual General Meeting of AB Electrolux was held on Tuesday, March 26, 2013 in Stockholm, Sweden.Read more

 g) The total award of Performance Shares may never exceed one (1) per cent of the total number of shares in Electrolux.
 If required, allotments shall be reduced to ensure that this dilution cap is observed.

 h) If all conditions in the Share Program 2013 are met, allocation of Performance Shares will take place in the first half of 2016.
 Allocation will be free of charge except for tax liabilities.

 i) Certain deviations in or adjustments of the terms and conditions for the Share Program 2013 may be made based on local rules and regulations as well as applicable market practice or market conditions.

 j) The Board of Directors, or a committee established by the Board for these purposes, shall be responsible for the preparation and management of the Share Program 2013, within the framework of the aforementioned terms and conditions.

-k) If material changes would occur within the Electrolux Corporate Reporting or on the market that, according to the Board’s assessment, would lead to the conditions for allocation of Performance Shares no longer being reasonable, the Board will have the right to make also other adjustments of the Share Program 2013, including e.g. a right to resolve on a reduced allotment of shares.
+k) If material changes would occur within the Electrolux Group or on the market that, according to the Board’s assessment, would lead to the conditions for allocation of Performance Shares no longer being reasonable, the Board will have the right to make also other adjustments of the Share Program 2013, including e.g. a right to resolve on a reduced allotment of shares.

 Costs for the Share Program 2013

 The total costs for the Share Program 2013 if the maximum number of Performance Shares are delivered, are estimated to a maximum of MSEK 254, which corresponds to approximately 1.5 per cent of total employment cost for 2012.
 The costs will be recognized over the years 2013-2016.
 The costs have been calculated as the sum of salary costs, including social costs, and administration costs for the program.
 Administration costs are estimated to be less than MSEK 1.
 If no allotment of shares is made, only administration costs will arise.